 Daryl Joseffer is the head of King & Spalding’s national appellate practice.
-Chambers 2012 reported that Mr. Joseffer “impresses with his ‘great instincts’ and his ‘strong ability in oral arguments.’” “‘When he is ‘on stage’ in court he is simply amazing, he is very persuasive, smooth and comfortable,’ clients enthuse.”
+Chambers (2012 and 2013) reported that Mr. Joseffer “impresses with his ‘great instincts’ and his ‘strong ability in oral arguments.’”
+According to Chambers, “[s]ources appreciate that his advice is ‘insightful, powerful and pragmatic,’ and highlight his understanding of ‘practical effects of broad appellate rules, and how they affect the business.’” “‘When he is ‘on stage’ in court he is simply amazing, he is very persuasive, smooth and comfortable,’ clients enthuse.”

 Mr. Joseffer has also handled a wide variety of appeals in every United States Court of Appeals.
-He now devotes about half of his time to patent appeals in the Federal Circuit and the Supreme Court.
-Among other patent cases, he is representing McKesson in McKesson v.
-Epic, which concerns the standard for imposing liability when one entity induces multiple entities to combine to practice a patented invention, but no single entity practices the invention individually.
-The Federal Circuit granted rehearing en banc, overruled its recent precedents, and ruled in McKesson’s favor.
-Epic’s petition for Supreme Court review is pending.
+He devotes much of his time to patent appeals in the Federal Circuit and the Supreme Court, prompting Legal 500 (2013) to call him a “patents guru.”
+Among other patent cases, he successfully represented McKesson in McKesson v.
+Epic, where the Federal Circuit granted rehearing en banc and overruled its precedents concerning liability for multiple entities’ combined actions.

-Mr. Joseffer is nationally ranked or recommended in Chambers and Legal 500.
-He joined King & Spalding in 2009 after serving as the Principal Deputy Solicitor General and, previously, an Assistant to the Solicitor General.
+Mr. Joseffer joined King & Spalding in 2009 after serving as the Principal Deputy Solicitor General and, previously, an Assistant to the Solicitor General.
 Before joining the Office of the Solicitor General, Mr. Joseffer was Deputy General Counsel of the White House Office of Management and Budget, a partner at Kirkland & Ellis, and a law clerk to Judge Jerry E. Smith of the U.S. Court of Appeals for the Fifth Circuit.
 He graduated from Harvard Law School (magna cum laude) and Stanford University.